beerbear4369/design-to-reality-94/memory-bank/activeContext.md

 - We will implement the typed response animation using an existing library
 - No authentication or user profile features will be implemented in this phase
 - Audio will be captured and formatted in WAV format
+- Voice visualization will use a background image instead of CSS gradients for better visual quality

 ## Next Steps

 The immediate implementation plan includes:

-1. Create the mock backend service structure:
-   - REST API endpoints for session and conversation management
-   - WebSocket service for real-time audio communication
-   - Local storage persistence layer for conversation history

-2. Implement the audio recording and processing functionality:
+1. Finish the audio recording and processing functionality:
-   - Real-time audio capture with WebAudio API
+   - Implement real-time audio capture with WebAudio API
-   - Audio level analysis for visualization
+   - Create audio level analysis for visualization
+   - Connect the recording button to actual microphone input
-   - Recording state management
+   - Handle recording state transitions

-3. Develop the conversation UI flow:
+2. Complete the conversation UI flow:
-   - Visual state indicators for recording, thinking, responding
+   - Implement visual state indicators for recording, thinking, responding
-   - Typed response animation for AI messages
+   - Add typed response animation for AI messages
-   - Different visualization colors during AI response
+   - Create different visualization states during AI response

-4. Connect the front-end components to the mock backend:
+3. Connect the front-end components to the mock backend:
+   - Integrate WebSocket for real-time communication
-   - Session creation and management
+   - Handle session creation and management
-   - Audio recording and transmission
+   - Implement audio recording and transmission
+   - Process AI responses for display and playback

+4. Implement session summarization and rating:
+   - Generate mock session summaries
-   - Response handling and display
+   - Process and display user ratings
+   - Enable starting a new session from the summary screen

 ## Future Considerations (Post-Phase 4)